LucasBehrendt/battleship/README.md

 - There was a validation issue with duplicate guesses.
 The turn continued instead of asking for a new guess.
 A solution was found by moving duplicate guess validation from validate_coordinates to make_guess inside the loop, so that if a duplicate guess is made, the user is prompted to make another guess inside the same loop as the user inputs are in.

 - User guesses returned a list while computer guesses returned a tuple as expected.
-An incorrect append to guesses in validate_coordinates was removed, as it was misstakenly placed there, and the append instead happens in the guess function.
+An incorrect append to guesses in validate_coordinates was removed, as it was mistakenly placed there, and the append instead happens in the guess function.

 - When populating the boards, computer board ships overlapped because of an if statement checking for already added '@'.
 By changing to check if coordinates are in ships list, the issue was resolved.